libretro/docs/docs/guides/crtswitchres.md

 Currently, the switchres.ini is not supplied with RetoArch.
 This will change in the near future.
 In the meantime you can downlaod this file from [here](https://raw.githubusercontent.com/antonioginer/switchres/master/switchres.ini).

+!!!
+Note
+    A default switchres.ini file will be searched in the current working directory, then in .\ini on Windows, ./ini then /etc on Linux.
+The repo has a switchres.ini example.

 ## CRTSwitchRes Options Via retroarch.cfg

 | Config Option Name                              | Desctriotion                                           | Values                           |